aspect-build/aspect-cli/README.md

 > We plan to have a standard "core" homebrew formula so this will just be `brew install aspect` in the future.

+## Linux

+On Linux, you can download the `aspect` binary on our [Releases](https://github.com/aspect-build/aspect-cli/releases) page and add it to your `PATH` manually.
+This also works on MacOS and Windows.

 ## Bazelisk

 On any platform, so long as you already have [bazelisk] installed, you can have [bazelisk]